uixreza/hominex-app/README.md

 ## Tasks

 1. add multiple choice option for the map
-2. combine forms into a single one
+2. add 404 page
-3. add 404 page
+3. make it responsive